-Application: The 40-hour Instruction Methodology Program is required of any academy skills instructor who applies for Full Skills status in addition to meeting all requirements under POST Rule 23.
+Application: The 40-hour Instructional Methodology Program is required of academy skills instructor who applies for Full Skills status in addition to meeting all requirements under POST Rule 23.

-General Learning Goal:
+Learning Goal:

-The student will demonstrate the knowledge and skills necessary for delivering and developing effective and ethical training for law enforcement academies and agencies.
+The student will demonstrate the ability to develop and deliver effective, and ethical, & realistic performance-based training for law enforcement academies and agencies.